wearebase/base-bash-bosh/README.md

 `config/bosh-config` contains the key settings for the scripts. `config/environments/` contains `.env` files which are the *environments* the bosh scripts use as parameters.
 For example the `production` environment uses settings from the `config/environments/production.env` file.

-The environment name `local` does not need an environment file as this is your local environment.
+The environment `local` does not need a user/hostname/project-root (see `config/environments/local.env` for an example).

 An example `config/environments` folder could contain